Malnutrition & Anaemia – a global concern

 Sangini – health buddy / a change agent

 Suposhan identifies and nurtures capacity of Sanginis – a village health volunteers that play a pivotal role in spreading awareness and promoting behaviour change at family and community.
 Sangini is a woman from the village, trained under the ‘SuPoshan’ project.
 They work in tandem with existing government health functionaries at village level for realising benefits of exiting government schemes, particularly ‘Integrated Child development Scheme’ (ICDS) and services of Health and Family Welfare.
 Through Sanginis, the project takes curative and preventives actions, including awareness generation.

-- Reduction in occurrence of Malnutrition among children by 95%
+- Reduction in occurrence of Malnutrition among children

 - Create a pool of resources at Village level

 - Support efforts in reducing Infant Mortality Rate (IMR) & Maternal Mortality Rate (MMR)

 Reach of SuPoshan